Hey there, workplace superheroes! Are you ready to embark on a journey to greatness by…

 Kim: I would remind people that anything was fair game, from strategy to furniture to stuff going on in your personal life.
 The one-on-one was the time I set aside for each direct report to talk to me about what was on their mind.

-It’s easy as a busy manager to want to reduce meeting time and free-up space in your calendar, especially when you think the 1-to-1 might not be needed because the person is doing great, however I’m realising the importance of keeping these things going, because it’s a space where brainstorming and problem solving happens.
+It’s easy as a busy manager to want to reduce meeting time and free-up space in your calendar, especially when you think the 1-to-1 might not be needed because the person is doing great, however I’m realizing the importance of keeping these things going, because it’s a space where brainstorming and problem-solving happens.
 A suggestion from Kim that I regularly use in my 1-to-1’s…

 Kim: It shouldn’t feel like calendar clutter, or something like that.
 That’s why it’s useful to do it over lunch, or over a coffee or taking a walk or in some way that the human connection is more likely to be front and center, than the updates or the agenda or anything like that.